 Practicing in Worcester and Boston for over 28 years, Dr. Bentkover performs a number of different types of mini lifts.

-Depending on your age, your degree of facial volume loss with againg, sun damage and some genetic factors, a mini lift may be all you need.
+A mini facelift may be all you need, depending on your age, your degree of facial volume loss from ageing, sun damage, and some genetic factors.
 Today we can offer you a number of different mini lift procedures.
 They are less surgery than the traditional full lower deep plane face lift.
 They achieve more limited or perhaps more focused results, results aimed at improving just one part of the face.
 With less down time and quicker healing, mini lifts have become some of our most popular procedures; but there are not shortcuts to quality.

 Often people think a mini lift is just an operation that tightens the cheek through a smaller incision than a full face lift.
 While that may have been true a number of years ago, now there are several types of mini lifts.
 It may involve just tightening the tissues of the outer cheek & jawline, midface, neck or temple individually.
 It is also sometimes used as a touch up procedure a few years after a full face lift.
 Many surgeons call many different procedures a mini lift.
 At your consultation, always be sure to ask enough questions so that you know exactly what is planned.